iamnickgreen.com

 Quarq's power meters measured cycling performance with precision, but the data was locked in the device until the ride ended.
 The brief was to take it online in time for the IRONMAN World Championship.
 Forty days, 20 athletes, 104 miles, global broadcast.
 We shipped on time and the platform performed without a hiccup.

-Quarq — Real-Time Race Performance Platform cover
+Quarq Race Intelligence cover

 The problem